-Whenever we intend to distribute rights to subscribe for additional common shares, we will give prior notice to the depositary and we will assist the depositary in determining whether it is lawful and reasonably practicable to distribute rights to subscribe for additional ADSs to holders.
+Whenever we intend to distribute rights to subscribe for additional common shares, we will give prior notice to the depositary and will indicate whether we wish the rights distribution to be made available to you.
+In such case, we will assist the depositary in determining whether it is lawful and reasonably practicable to distribute rights to subscribe for additional ADSs to holders.